The Short History of Istanbul’s Conquest

 - The second reason was that it was a port city where the valuable goods brought from Silk Road (from China) and Spice Road (from India) were gathered.
 These goods were transported to Europe via ships by the Genoese and Venetians later.

 The conquest of Istanbul made the Ottomans’ transition from a state to empire possible and, therefore, it holds a very important place in Turkey’s history.
 Thus, Panorama 1453 History Museum plays a big role in visualizing this important historical incident.

-Painting that depicts the Fall of Constantinople to Ottomans
+Painting that depicts the Fall of Constantinople

-Information About Panorama 1453 History Museum
+Information About The Museum

 Panorama 1453 History Museum was founded by Istanbul Metropolitan Municipality in 2009 in Topkapi Culture Park.
 It took eight years of non-stop work of eight artists to create this work.

 The mastermind behind this idea is a painter and cartoon director named Hasim Vatandas.
 He was also the coordinator of this project.

 What To See at Panorama 1453 History Museum?